 Although, I will argue that unless there’s a legitimate reason to do so, I can’t imagine why any sane landlord would refuse.
 But that’s besides the point, because we just want to know what our legal rights are.

-Just to clarify, an example of a “reasonable” ground to refuse permission would be if running a home business would breach the terms of the landlord’s insurance or mortgage policy, or cause disturbance to the neighbours.
+An example of a “reasonable” ground to refuse permission would be if running a home business would breach the terms of the landlord’s insurance or mortgage policy, or cause disturbance to the neighbours.

 Landlord’s consent to tenants running a business from home